RENEW

 Aims

-We know that high-quality health and wellbeing, supported by a healthy natural environment, are the basis for thriving local places and people.
-And yet, we also know that organisations involved in place-making are grappling with a challenging range of issues, from nature and climate emergencies to health and wellbeing crises.
-In light of this, Natural England has been co-developing a framework with a range of partners which takes account of the complex relationships which underpin different outcomes, aiding strategic planning.
+High-quality health and wellbeing, supported by a healthy natural environment, are the basis for thriving local places and people.
+Yet local authorities face a challenging range of issues, from nature and climate emergencies to health and wellbeing crises, all while making decisions under pressure and with limited resources.
+Natural England has been working with local authority partners to co-design a framework that takes account of the complex relationships underpinning these different outcomes.
+RENEW has been supporting them in that process.

 • Co-design a framework with local authorities to support integrated decision-making that prioritises health, wellbeing, nature and sustainability as final outcomes in local strategic planning and place-making.